frain-dev/convoy-website/src/app/(main)/blog/articles/webhooks-with-transactional-outbox.md

    - Use a message queue for the worker to handle high throughput

 By following these operational guidelines and implementing the transactional outbox pattern as shown, you can build a reliable webhook delivery system that guarantees exactly-once delivery, even in the face of system failures.

-## Getting Started with Convoy
-Want to add webhooks to your API in minutes?
-You can get started at [cloud.getconvoy.io/signup](https://cloud.getconvoy.io/signup).